Documentation

 ownBalance

-The sum of all ledger lines in the account, excluding ledger lines in child ledger accounts.childBalance
+The sum of all Ledger Lines in the Ledger Account, excluding Ledger Lines in child Ledger Accounts.childBalance

-The sum of all ledger lines in child ledger accounts in the account's currencybalance
+The sum of all Ledger Lines in child Ledger Accounts in the same currency as this Ledger Account.balance

-The sum of all ledger lines, including child ledger accounts in the account's currency.ownBalances
+The sum of all Ledger Lines, including child Ledger Accounts in the same currency as this Ledger Account.ownBalances

-The sum all ledger lines in the account in all currencies, excluding ledger lines in child ledger accounts..childBalances
+The sum of all Ledger Lines in the Ledger Account in all currencies, excluding Ledger Lines in child Ledger Accounts.childBalances

-The sum all ledger lines in child ledger accounts in all currencies.balances
+The sum of all Ledger Lines in child Ledger Accounts in all currencies.balances

 ledgerAccounts {